Easy Zucchini Recipes for Baby

 - Antioxidants – Antioxidants are great for overall health and can reduce some of the oxidative stress in our bodies.
 Yellow zucchini may contain higher antioxidant amounts than green ones.

-Fortunately, zucchini recipes for babies are abundant and common, and can seamlessly coexist with what you may already be eating or serving.
+Zucchini can be bland on its own, so it’s great to pair with spices for babies.
+Zucchini can seamlessly coexist with what you may already be eating or serving.

 We usually blend zucchini in with other foods early on, like acorn squash or parsnip puree, such as when we’re starting to introduce baby led weaning foods at 6 months.